-JCHFTA-C: Japan-Chile Free Trade Agreement - In Table 12, a JCHFTA indicates increases in global welfare by \$3.5 billion.
-Japan's welfare rises by \$2.8 billion (0.1% of GNP), and Chile's welfare rises by \$0.9 billion (1.0% of GNP).
-There are negative welfare effects for the United States, Canada, and several developing countries.
-The sectoral results for Japan, in Table 13, indicate negligible sectoral shifts.
-For Chile, as indicated in Table 14, there are employment increases in agriculture and food, beverages & tobacco and declines in mining and all of the manufactures and services sectors as resources are shifted away from these sectors.
+JINDFTA-C: Japan-Indonesia Free Trade Agreement - As indicated in Table 12, a JINDFTA increases global welfare by \$11.1 billion, Japan's welfare by \$18.7 billion (0.2% of GNP), and Indonesia's welfare by \$1.7 billion (0.7% of GNP).
+There are indications of trade diversion and negative welfare effects for most of the non-member countries/regions.
+The sectoral results for Japan in Table 13 show small negative employment effects on Japanese agriculture and labor-intensive manufactures and positive effects on most other sectors.
+For Indonesia, the sectoral employment effects mirror those in Japan, with employment expansion in Indonesian agriculture, food, beverages & tobacco, and labor-intensive manufactures and employment declines in all other sectors.

 JKFTA-C: Japan-Korea Free Trade Agreement - In Table 12, a JKFTA increases global welfare by \$19.7 billion, Japan's welfare by \$18.7 billion (0.4% of GNP), and Korea's welfare increases by \$2.2 billion (0.4% of GNP).
 There is some evidence of trade diversion for the United States, EU/EFTA, and for some developing countries.
 The sectoral results, shown in Table 13, indicate relatively small employment declines in Japan in agriculture and labor-intensive manufactures, and increases in employment in durable manufactures and services.
-For Korea, as shown in Table 14, employment falls in many capital-intensive manufactures sectors and in services and rises in Korea's agriculture and labor-intensive manufactures.19
+For Korea, as shown in Table 14, employment falls in many capital-intensive manufactures sectors and in services and rises in Korea's agriculture and labor-intensive manufactures.22

-JMAFTA-C: Japan-Malaysia Free Trade Agreement - Global economic welfare is shown in column (4) of Table 12 to increase by \$10.1 billion, Japan's welfare by \$10.5 billion (0.2% of GNP), and Malaysia's by \$0.3 billion (0.2% of GNP).
-In Table 13, sectoral
+JMAFTA-C: Japan-Malaysia Free Trade Agreement - Global economic welfare is shown in Table 12 to increase by \$10.1 billion, Japan's welfare by \$10.5 billion (0.2% of GNP), and Malaysia's welfare by \$0.3 billion (0.2% of GNP).
+In Table 13, sectoral employment

-19 See McKibbin, Lee, and Cheong (2002) for an analysis of a Japan-Korea FTA, using the Asia-Pacific G-Cubed Model.
+22 See McKibbin, Lee, and Cheong (2002) for an analysis of a Japan-Korea FTA, using the Asia-Pacific G-Cubed Model.
 The G-Cubed model incorporates rational expectations and forward-looking intertemporal behavior of individual agents.
 The model takes into account the induced changes in expected rates of return to capital by sector and consequent structural adjustments.
 Allowance is also made for short-term wage stickiness or adjustment costs in allocating capital.
 The authors conclude that Japan and Korea gain from a FTA, but there is trade diversion for the United States, Australia, and other countries.
 Their results also suggest greater benefits from a rapid liberalization rather than a more gradual phasing.

-employment declines in Japan's agriculture, food, beverages & tobacco, labor-intensive sectors, machinery & equipment, and other manufactures, and there are employment increases in the other manufactures sectors and construction, other private services, and government services.
-For Malaysia, in Table 14, the employment increases are concentrated in agriculture, food, beverages & tobacco, wearing apparel, wood & wood products, and trade & transport, and there are declines in capital-intensive manufactures and for services except for trade & transport..
+declines in Japan's agriculture, food, beverages & tobacco, labor-intensive sectors, machinery & equipment, and other manufactures, and there are employment increases in the other manufactures sectors and construction, other private services, and government services.
+For Malaysia, in Table 14, the employment increases are concentrated in agriculture, food, beverages & tobacco, wearing apparel, wood & wood products, and trade & transport, and there are declines in capital-intensive manufactures and services except for trade & transport..

-JMXFTA-C: Japan-Mexico Free Trade Agreement - As indicated in Table 12, a JMFTA increases global welfare by \$10.6 billion.
+JMXFTA-C: Japan-Mexico Free Trade Agreement - As indicated in Table 12, a JMXFTA increases global welfare by \$10.6 billion.
 Japan's welfare increases by \$8.2 billion (0.2% of GNP) and Mexico's welfare by \$3.4 billion (0.7% of GNP).
 There are indications that a JMXFTA would be trade diverting for the United States, Canada, EU/EFTA , and several developing countries.
 The sectoral results for Japan, shown in Table 13, indicate relatively small employment declines in agriculture, food, beverages & tobacco, and labor-intensive manufactures and increases especially in durable manufactures.
 For Mexico, in Table 14, the sectoral results show relatively small employment increases in agriculture, food, beverages & tobacco, and trade & transport and declines across the manufactures sectors and services.